 Currently, the established techniques for hydrogen storage consist of three means: compression, cryogenics, and material-assisted hydrogen storage^[4].
-Compressing hydrogen into a high-pressure cylinder is a direct and effective method to improve the volumetric energy density of H_2 .
+Compressing hydrogen into a high-pressure cylinder is a direct and effective method to improve the volumetric energy density of H2.
 So far, high-pressure cylinders can be pressurized up to 700 bar.
 However, despite such high pressures, a 150 L storage tank is required to store 6 kg of hydrogen.
 Moreover, the fast-filling strategies are still immature^[5].
 Hydrogen storage via liquefaction can offer a higher volumetric density compared with compressed hydrogen storage.
 Nevertheless, due to the low boiling point of liquid hydrogen, liquefying hydrogen needs to be operated under very low temperatures, which will consume a large amount of energy.
 Therefore, hydrogen storage systems via cryogenic and high-pressure methods are technically and financially impracticable and nonideal.

 Alternatively, material-assisted solid-state hydrogen storage methods are therefore developed, which can be categorized into physisorption and chemisorption, based on the intrinsic hydrogen adsorption fashions.
-Hydrogen storage materials via physisorption can achieve higher hydrogen storage capacity on the surface than the bulk concentration due to gas-solid interactions, enabling a high hydrogen storage content^[5,6].
+Hydrogen storage materials via physisorption can achieve higher hydrogen storage capacity on the surface than the bulk concentration due to gas-solid interactions, enabling a high hydrogen storage content [5,6].
 Moreover, physiosorbed hydrogen can be readily and reversibly rapid charging/discharging without decomposition of the solid.
 Basically, materials based on physisorption are dependent on pore size, pore volume, surface area and the hydrogen binding sites decorated in the porous materials.
-For example, Li et al.^[7] prepared a polyacrylonitrile-based porous carbon material with its surface area surface up to $3049 \text{ m}^2\text{g}^{-1}$.
-The hydrogen adsorption capacity at high pressure is ascribed to supermicropore (0.7-2.0 nm), while the narrow and deep pores (< 0.7 nm) define the H2 adsorption capacity significantly at atmospheric pressure.
+For example, Li et al. [7] prepared a polyacrylonitrile-based porous carbon material with its surface area surface up to 3049 m2g-1.
+The hydrogen adsorption capacity can be achieved as high as 10.14 wt% at 50 bar.
+Further, the authors proved that the H2 adsorption capacity at high pressure is ascribed to supermicropore (0.7-2.0 nm), while the narrow and deep pores (< 0.7 nm) define the H2 adsorption capacity significantly at atmospheric pressure.

-Blankenship et al.^[8] reported cellulose acetate-derived porous carbons which possess high surface area $(3800m^2 \cdot g^{-1})$ and pore volume $(1.8 \cdot cm^3 \cdot g^{-1})$ that arise almost entirely (> 90%) from micropores.
+Blankenship et al. [8] reported cellulose acetate-derived porous carbons which possess high surface area (3800m2·g-1) and pore volume (1.8·cm3·g-1) that arise almost entirely (> 90%) from micropores.
 The hydrogen storage test indicated a gravimetric hydrogen uptake of 8.1 wt% at -196 °C and 20 bar.
 However, at room temperature, the carbons only exhibited 1.2 wt% hydrogen uptake at 30 bar.
 Obviously, in practical, physisorption-type materials are subject to harsh operating conditions (cryogenic -temperature) due to the weak Van der Walls force.
-As shown in Figure 1, for classical physisorption materials such as the representatives of carbon nanotube, zeolites, covalent organic frameworks, and classical metal-organic frameworks (MOFs)^[9-12], their adsorption enthalpies are determined to be 4-10 kJ/mol, which can only stabilize desired hydrogen capacity under the cryogenic temperature.
+As shown in Figure 1, for classical physisorption materials such as the representatives of carbon nanotube, zeolites, covalent organic frameworks, and classical metal-organic frameworks (MOFs)[9-12], their adsorption enthalpies are determined to be 4-10 kJ/mol, which can only stabilize desired hydrogen capacity under the cryogenic temperature.
 Room temperature will weaken the interaction between H, molecules and adsorbents, leading to a sharp decrease in hydrogen storage capacity.
 Stabilizing hydrogen via molecular physisorption at room temperature is still a big challenge.
-Attempts are also made to enhance the interactions to improve the room temperature stability, such as heteroatom (e.g., O) doped carbon-based materials^[8].
+Attempts are also made to enhance the interactions to improve the room temperature stability, such as heteroatom (e.g., O) doped carbon-based materials [8].
 The density functional theory study indicates that the doped heteroatoms can modify the electronic structures of substrates via the charge-transfer behavior.
 This modification to the electronic properties of adsorption sites will create extra dipole moments, thus increasing hydrogen uptake^[13].
 However, the reported improvement of adsorption enthalpy is limited, generally lower than 15 kJ/mol.